 See my book, “The Hungry Spork, a Long Distance Hiker’s Guide to Meal Planning” for more information on meal planning.

 I swore I wasn’t going to get sucked into making spreadsheets but, never say never.
 I thought just one might be good to keep track of things and I’m proud to say it stayed at one.
 Does it count that it had at least eight tabs?
 Calorie and protein calculations, meal components, supply tracking, inventory and resupply lists crept in.
 Freehand scribbles of grams per teaspoon and ounces per serving gave way to embedded formulas in Excel.
 Darn, I succumbed to my inner geek.
-Mine were extremely rough estimates though, compared to some of the more refined and much more extensive spreadsheets in the files of the John Muir Trail Yahoo Group where engineers and data analysts have gone wild with spreadsheets.
+Mine were extremely rough estimates though, compared to some of the more refined and much more extensive spreadsheets of other hikers.

 Here are ten things that worked, five that didn’t and a summary of our food choices.
 See my daily meal plan if you’re interested in more detail.